microsoft/AzStackHCISandbox/README.md

 ## Software Prerequisites

-### Required VHDX files:
+### Required VHDX files

  **GUI.vhdx** - Sysprepped Desktop Experience version of Windows Server 2019 **Datacenter**.
 Only Windows Server 2019 Datacenter is supported.
 Other releases such as Server Datacenter 1809 are not supported as they do not support S2D.

 **AzSHCI.vhdx** - Same requirements.